scruffymongrel/auth-static/README.md

 # Auth-static

-A simple node-static server with http basic auth, perfect for serving static content on Heroku behind a username and password.
+A super-simple node-static server with http basic auth, perfect for serving static content on Heroku behind a username and password.

 Works as a simple static server without authentication until pushed to production, whereupon basic HTTP authentication is employed.